 The basal ganglia are a group of structures found deep within the cerebral hemispheres.
 The structures generally included in the basal ganglia are the caudate, putamen, and globus pallidus in the cerebrum, the substantia nigra in the midbrain, and the subthalamic nucleus in the diencephalon.
-Despite the name, the basal ganglia are not actually ganglia.

 What are the basal ganglia and what do they do?

 A balance between the ability to inhibit and facilitate movement is critical to making normal, smooth movements, and the proper functioning of the basal ganglia is essential to maintaining that balance.
 The basal ganglia, however, are also thought to have roles in habitual behavior, emotion, and cognition.
-Thus, in addition to movement disorders, the basal ganglia are now being investigated in attempts to understand disorders like Tourette's syndrome, schizophrenia, and obsessive-compulsive disorder.
+Thus, in addition to movement disorders, the basal ganglia are also being investigated in attempts to understand disorders like Tourette's syndrome, schizophrenia, and obsessive-compulsive disorder.